ideabizlk/IdeaBiz-Request-Handler---PHP/Readme.md

 ```

 #### status
-this contain OK for success
+this contains OK for success

 #### Status Code
-this contain http status code. eg : 200, 400 like that
+this contains http status code. eg : 200, 400 like that

 #### Time
-Time that took to complete request
+Time taken to complete the request

 #### Headers
-HTTP headers that returns by server
+HTTP headers that returns by the server

 #### Body
-body is plain text. if you cant you cant `json_decode` it
+body is in plain text. if you have an object, you can use `json_decode`

 ### Error
-this happen if connection fail or errors other than Authentication failures
+ this happens if connection fails or an error occurs other than the Authentication failures

 ```